vekaputra/tiger-kittens/readme.md

 - lat is required, between -90 - 90
 - long is required, between -180 - 180
 - photo is required, can only handle jpeg and png
+- can only add new sighting if range from previous sighting > 5km, this is calculated using Haversine formula from lat & long value
+- need HTTP Header 'Authorization: Bearer <access_token>'
 ```

 ### List Sighting `GET /v1/tiger/{tigerID}/sighting`